In-depth analysis of the clustering of dark matter particles around primordial black holes. Part II. Analytical prescriptions for spikes: Observational constraints

 0.1cm In Fig.~\ref{fig:gamma_bounds_on_f_BH_and_f_DM}, we have used the results that Ando and Ishiwata have displayed in the Fig.~3 of their analysis~\cite{AndoEtAl2015}.
 The lower limit $\tau_{\rm \, dm}^{\rm min}$ on the lifetime of a 2~TeV DM particle decaying into $b \bar{b}$ pairs is found to be $3.02 \times 10^{27} \; {\rm s}$.
 In the left panel, the regions excluded by the cosmological $\gamma$-ray background are plotted in the $(M_{\rm BH} , f_{\rm BH})$ plane for a 1~TeV annihilating DM species, and three different values of the kinetic decoupling parameter $x_{\rm kd}$, each corresponding to a particular shade of gray.
 The forbidden domains are delineated by a red line whose type depends on $x_{\rm kd}$ as specified in the right panel.
+We emphasize that these bounds have to be appreciated for their qualitative and pedagogical values only, as we did not conduct any serious statistical analysis and further neglected the time dependence in the spike decay rate when recasting bounds derived for DM decay.
+Comparisons with other bounds from different probes are given in appendix section~\ref{append:comparison} for the sake of order-of-magnitude discussion.
 For heavy black holes, the fraction $f_{\rm BH}$ cannot exceed $2.69 \times 10^{-8}$ whatever $M_{\rm BH}$ and $x_{\rm kd}$.
 On the contrary, for light PBHs, the upper limit on $f_{\rm BH}$ becomes less stringent.
 It even disappears below some critical mass, respectively equal to $2.81 \times 10^{-19}$, $1.01 \times 10^{-17}$ and $1.50 \times 10^{-15} \; {\rm M_{\odot}}$ as $x_{\rm kd}$ is increased from $10^{2}$ to $10^{4}$.
 At the left tips of the gray excluded areas, corresponding to the blue dots in both panels, the PBH fraction is equal to ${1}/{3}$.
 Above that value, the red contours turn back rightward, while a lower limit, very close to $1$, applies this time on $f_{\rm BH}$.

 0.1cm To observe it, the gray forbidden zones of the left panel have been plotted in the right panel as a function of WIMP fraction $f_{\rm DM}$.
 The lower limit on $f_{\rm BH}$ translates into an upper bound on $f_{\rm DM}$ at $2.03 \times 10^{-6}$, which is also independent of PBH mass and kinetic decoupling parameter.
 Once again, the constraint on $f_{\rm DM}$ weakens for light black holes and disappears at the same PBH masses as in the left panel, with a fraction $f_{\rm DM}$ equal to ${2}/{3}$ as could have been guessed.
 Each panel of Fig.~\ref{fig:gamma_bounds_on_f_BH_and_f_DM} features the same excluded regions observed from a different perspective, depending on whether $f_{\rm BH}$ or $f_{\rm DM}$ is used.